 Bluntnose minnow (Pimephales notatus): A minnow species native only to the far-west side of the state.
 These fish are omnivores, eating a wide variety of aquatic insects and algae.

 Brook trout (Salvelinus fontinalis): The jewel of the East, this char species is indigenous to the entirety of the Bay State.
-A sea-run form of brookies, known as salters, can still be found on streams on the Cape.
+A sea-run form of brookies, known as salters, can still be found in streams on the Cape and South Shore.

 Brown bullhead (Ameiurus nebulosus): This small catfish species is also known as a hornpout.
 Bullhead are famous for eating stinky baits like nightcrawlers and chicken liver in warm backwaters.